DISHDevEx/napp/napp/README-logs.md

 ### Deploy Kube Eagle
 Pre-requisites:
-kube-metrics-server must exist. if needed, deploy in the right cluster and default namespace: exists for prometheus but named slightly differently
+kube-metrics-server must exist. if needed, deploy in the right cluster and m-and-m namespace: exists for prometheus but named slightly differently

     ```console
     kubectl apply -f https://github.com/kubernetes-sigs/metrics-server/releases/latest/download/components.yaml
     ```

-1. Guarantee you are in the right cluster and default namespace and then add the kube-eagle helm chart:
+1. Guarantee you are in the right cluster and m-and-m namespace and then add the kube-eagle helm chart:

     ```console
     helm repo add kube-eagle https://raw.githubusercontent.com/cloudworkz/kube-eagle-helm-chart/master